Recipe Garden

 I have also this recipe for homemade fresh pomegranate juice if you want to make delicious pomegranate juice at home!

-I love pomegranate fruit and love to enjoy it as part of the diet, because of it is so delicious (its one of the few fruits I love very much) and also because of the health benefits.
+I love pomegranate fruit and love to enjoy it as part of the diet, because it is so delicious (its one of the few fruits I love very much) and juicy.
+You can read more about pomegranates here.

 However I hesitated to try pomegranates for a long time, as the cutting and separating the seeds looked so tedious and messy to me (unless someone offered to do it).